zilmoe/writeups/tjctf 2025/linked.md

 ---

 ## Introduction
-I  enjoyed playing in this CTF, however, this challenge was the one that gave me the most trouble.I wrote this small write-up to help anyone that was still struggling and to show how I did it.
+I  enjoyed playing in this CTF, however, this challenge was the one that gave me the most trouble.I wrote this small write-up to help anyone that was still struggling and to document how I did it.
 As a side note, I am using gdb with gef, a gdb enhancer that makes solving challenges easier (at least for me!).
 Highly reccomend for people doing pwn.

 ## 🛠️ Solution